Battle of Sorovich: Battle

 At 8:00 a.m.
-22 October, the 18th Ottoman Infantry Division split into two columns, one of which attacked Sorovich from the direction of Xino Nero.
+22 October, the 18th Ottoman Infantry Division split into two columns, one of which attacked Sorovich from the direction of Ekshi Sou (Xino Nero).
 The Ottoman charge was suppressed by Greek artillery fire, leading to an artillery duel that lasted for the remainder of the day.
-A second Ottoman offensive from Petres was successfully repulsed during the night.
+A second Ottoman offensive from Petersko (Petres) was successfully repulsed during the night.
 Unbeknownst to the Greeks, the 18th Ottoman Infantry Division which already outnumbered them was reinforced by the 16th and 17th Ottoman Infantry Divisions bringing the total number of the Ottomans to 20,000 men.